Executive Editorial

 Well done Izzy!

-CU Northwest held their first Halloween Festival this past quater at Colerain High School.
+CU Northwest held their first Halloween Festival this past quarter at Colerain High School.

-Players, friends and family joined for a night full of fun, competition, and Halloween spirit, including a costume contest, soccer bowling, prizes and 3v3 mini games.
+Players, friends and family joined for a night full of fun, competition, and Halloween spirit, including a costume contest, soccer bowling, prizes and 3v3 mini games for anyone in attendance to enjoy.

 This event was open to players inside and outside the club, along with their families, and was a great way to celebrate the end of the CU Northwest's first season!

-Well done to Gary Gayle, pictured to the left, and all of the team who put this event together!
+Well done to Gary Gayle and all of the team who put this event together!

 The club presence during FCC's playoff run was capped off by our CUSC Night at TQL stadium in the Eastern Conference Quarter Finals against Inter Miami on November 23rd.